funwithbots/go-gedcom/readme.md

 To contribute to this project, fork the repository, create a new branch, and submit a pull request.

+At a minimum, pull requests must pass the following checks:
+- all tests must pass
+- linting must pass using golangci-lint

+Workflows run these checks automatically when branches are pushed.

 ## Roadmap

 1. Support for GEDCOM v5.5.1
 2. Converter to/from GEDCOM v5.5.1 and v7
 3. Split tool to export a subset of the GEDCOM file.
 4. Graphing tool to allow batch creation of typical genealogical charts.
-5. Validation for documentation structure.
+5. Validation for GEDCOM file structures.
-6. Reporting tool for create reports from GEDCOM files.
+6. Reporting tool for creating reports from GEDCOM files.
+7. Full Record comparison tool

 ## Version History